meri-leeworthy/meri.garden/posts/Sedimentree.md

 C[C\n encrypted chunk]
 ```

 There is now no way for the sync server to produce a compressed document for initial sync.
-One way around this is to have plaintext nodes upload compressed documents to the sync server every so often.
-This raises questions: when should a plaintext node perform compression and how should sync servers decide which compressed chunk to send?
+One way around this is **to have plaintext nodes upload compressed documents to the sync server** every so often.
+This raises questions: **when should a plaintext node perform compression and how should sync servers decide which compressed chunk to send?**

-There is another problem with the commit-graph-plus-compressed-upload approach - it doesn't solve the metadata overhead problem for federated sync servers.
+There is another problem with the commit-graph-plus-compressed-upload approach - it doesn't solve the **metadata overhead problem for federated sync servers**.
 Federating sync servers which both operate over ciphertext will be forced to download all of the commit DAG because otherwise they have no way of knowing whether they have all the content.
 Granted, sync servers are likely to have fast connections and capacious storage but I still think it's extremely undesirable to have sync servers have such unpredictable performance characteristics.

 ## Design Goals